Find Affordable College Courses

 The Woodlands, TX

 Lone Star College System came in at #18 in this year’s edition of the Best Value Nursing Schools in the Southwest Region ranking.
-Located in the medium-sized city of The Woodlands, North Harris Montgomery is a public college with a fairly large student population.
+Located in the medium-sized city of The Woodlands, North Harris Montgomery is a public college with a very large student population.

 North Harris Montgomery undergraduate students pay an average of $6,168 in tuition and fees each year.
 On average, nursing graduates from North Harris Montgomery take out $13,797 in student loans while working on their degree.